Learn about the types of workflows that you can create by reviewing some examples.

 You can have Flow add tags to your customers when the customer is created, when they create an order, or when you cancel their order.
 You can tag customers based on their characteristics, such as their postal code, email address, and their order history.

-- Tag customers eligible for educational discount based on their email addresses
+- Tag customers who are eligible for an educational discount based on their email addresses

 You can also tag customers based on the characteristics of their current order, such as its total amount and the sales channel used.

 - Send a thank you message and tag to customers who add a tip

 When an order is created or refunded, you can have Flow tag the order and notify your staff or send details to an app.
 In your workflow, you can create conditions based on the characteristics of the order or of the customer who made the order.